 In our study, we thwarted these problems by relying on the unique spatiotemporal resolution provided by recording brain activity using intracranial stereotactic-electroencephalography (SEEG) in patients suffering from drug-resistant epilepsy and implanted in both early visual and auditory areas for presurgical evaluation.
-SEEG reliably measures mesoscopic neural activity (Fukushima et al., 2015) with high spatial and temporal resolution, high resistance to possible artifacts (muscle contractions, eye blinks), and with an exceptional signal to noise ratio when compared to classic EEG methods used in humans (Lachaux et al., 2012).
+SEEG reliably measures mesoscopic neural activity (Fukushima, Chao, & Fujii, 2015) with high spatial and temporal resolution, high resistance to possible artifacts (muscle contractions, eye blinks), and with an exceptional signal to noise ratio when compared to classic EEG methods used in humans (Lachaux, Axmacher, Mormann, Halgren, & Crone, 2012).

-In addition to the classical event-related potential analyses in the time domain, a useful theoretical framework to interpret neurophysiological activity at the mesoscopic level postulates that local changes in oscillations in different frequency bands encode different sensory/cognitive processes in a dynamic spectral fingerprint (Siegel et al., 2012).
-In line with this proposal, seminal studies have demonstrated associations between oscillations at different frequency bands and neurophysiological processes (Buzsáki and Wang, 2012, Engel and Fries, 2010, Kucewicz et al., 2014, Gregoriou et al., 2009).
-Of particular interest in the context of this research, SEEG allows the reliable recording of the neural activity in the high-gamma frequency band, an activity that has been linked to high-frequency synaptic and spiking activity (Manning et al., 2009, Buzsáki and Wang, 2012).
-In contrast, with non-invasive methods, such as magnetoencephalograhy (MEG) and electroencephalography (EEG), high-gamma power is often confounded by various sources of noise, such as ocular and muscle activity (Muthukumaraswamy, 2013, Carl et al., 2012).
+In addition to the classical event-related potential analyses in the time domain, a useful theoretical framework to interpret neurophysiological activity at the mesoscopic level postulates that local changes in oscillations in different frequency bands encode different sensory/cognitive processes in a dynamic spectral fingerprint (Siegel, Donner, & Engel, 2012).
+In line with this proposal, seminal studies have demonstrated associations between oscillations at different frequency bands and neurophysiological processes (Buzsáki & Wang, 2012; Engel & Fries, 2010; Kucewicz et al., 2014; Gregoriou, Gotts, Zhou, & Desimone, 2009).
+Of particular interest in the context of this research, SEEG allows the reliable recording of the neural activity in the high-gamma frequency band, an activity that has been linked to high-frequency synaptic and spiking activity (Manning, Jacobs, Fried, & Kahana, 2009; Buzsáki & Wang, 2012).
+In contrast, with non-invasive methods, such as magnetoencephalograhy (MEG) and electroencephalography (EEG), high-gamma power is often confounded by various sources of noise, such as ocular and muscle activity (Carl, A,cık, Konig, Engel, & Hipp, 2012; Muthukumaraswamy, 2013).

-In our study, we relied on the unique spatio-temporal resolution of SEEG to investigate how cross-modal processing (visual responses in auditory cortex or the reverse) and multisensory integration (alteration of the unimodal responses during bimodal stimulation) are reflected in intracranial event-related potentials (iERPs) and in power modulations of oscillatory activity during the first 150ms after stimulus onset.
+In our study, we relied on the unique spatio-temporal resolution of SEEG to investigate how cross-modal processing (visual responses in auditory cortex or the reverse) and multisensory integration (alteration of the unimodal responses during bimodal stimulation) are reflected in intracranial event-related potentials (iERPs) and in power modulations of oscillatory activity during the first 150 msec after stimulus onset.